PaulPerr/SASCA-tool/README.md

 # SASCA-tool

-this tool is dedicated to automatized the creation of factor for side attack channel.
-Created by Paul Perrotin
+This tool allows to automate soft-analytical side-channel attacks.
+This tool was created by Paul Perrotin and supervised by Olivier Markowitch and Liran Lerman from the QualSec group at the Université libre de Bruxelles.

 # Example and usage

-for run the example you just have to lanche the compile.sh file and run the executable

-you can modify and adapte the example if you want.

-More example comming soon.
+The file compile.sh allows to run the examples.